matszpk/theorem-model-4/LANGUAGE.md

 A body of circuit defined as list of instructions.
 A instruction can contains 2 or more bytes.
 Type of instructions:

 Two bytes value in 0-127 - call NAND function.
-Two bytes represents previous interal outputs.
+Two bytes represents previous internal outputs.
 Instruction generates one next internal output.

 Byte value in 128-255 - call other circuit that get some inputs and generates some